Our Emergency Services Administration degree is 1 of only 3 US Fire Administration-recognized bachelor’s programs in Texas.

 What is a BAAS degree in Emergency Services Administration at UNT Dallas?

-This new degree plan in Emergency Services Administration features a distinctive undergraduate curriculum that focuses on Fire Science and Emergency Medical Services, and is the lone program of its kind in North Texas.
+This new degree plan in Emergency Services Administration features a distinctive undergraduate curriculum that focuses on Fire Science and Emergency Medical Services, and is the only program of its kind in North Texas.
 This affordable, and entirely online, course of study provides students with a theoretically grounded, policy focused and empirically rigorous education in the field of Emergency Services.
 This uniquely focused curriculum will enhance your ability to compete in the Emergency Services marketplace, as well as prepare you for careers in leadership and management in the fire service and administrative areas of emergency medical services.
 This UNT Dallas degree in Emergency Services Administration is nationally recognized by the U.S. Fire Administration.

 What career opportunities are available with a BAAS degree in Emergency Services Administration degree?